Maclean Family Tree

 Florence Maclean

 Born in 1872 in West Hartlepool.
-In 1896, she married Frederick Hodgson Rudd Alderson (1868-1925).
+In 1896, she married Frederick Hodgson Rudd Alderson (1868-1925 - above right).
 He appears to have been something of a dashing figure.
 Born in Horton, Northumberland, he was educated in Durham, and then at Clare College, Cambridge from 1886 to 1889.
 At that point he became a master at Henry Smith School, Hartlepool, rising to the position of headmaster in 1892 until his death.
-More importantly perhaps, he was well-known as a very talented rugby player.
+More importantly perhaps, he was well-known as a very talented rugby union player.
 A blue at Cambridge he was subsequently described by Clare College's history as "one of the most brilliant rugby players of his day; a three-quarter back of the highest class; finished his international career in 1893, when he played against Wales".
+He died in 1925; Florence lived on until 1953.

-There were at least four children: William Hodgson Rudd Alderson (b 1899), Frederic Rudd Alderson (b 1900), Edith Elizabeth Alderson (b 1902) and Cuthbert Rudd Alderson (b 1905).
+There were at least five children: William Hodgson Rudd Alderson (b 1899), Frederic Rudd Alderson (b 1900), Edith Elizabeth Alderson (b 1902), Cuthbert Rudd Alderson (b 1905) and Florence Maclean Alderson (b 1908).
 William, known as Rudd Alderson, was also a keen sportsman, although his speciality was cricket not rugby.
 He played numerous matches for Durham between 1921 and 1933.

 I have no further information on this line.